lingtalfi/Light_PlanetInstaller/personal/mydoc/pages/conception-notes.md

             - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet to remove
         - flags:
             - n: if set, will not update the lpi file
+      - aliases:
+          - remove

 - **uninstall**: [logic uninstalls](https://github.com/lingtalfi/Light_PluginInstaller/blob/master/doc/pages/conception-notes.md#the-logic-uninstall-procedure) the plugin (if it's [uninstallable](#the-difference-between-install-and-import))
     - Arguments:
         - parameters:
             - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) of the planet to **logic uninstall**

+- **upgrade**: imports the latest version of the given planet, or all planets by default (if no parameter is passed).
+    This command basically upgrades the [lpi file](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#the-lpibyml-file) first, then call the [import command](https://github.com/lingtalfi/Light_PlanetInstaller/blob/master/doc/pages/conception-notes.md#usage-the-commands) without parameter.
+    - Arguments:
+        - parameters:
+            - ?planetDotName: a specific [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) to upgrade
+        - aliases:
+            - upgrade

+- **version**: lists the available versions for the given planet.
+    The information is first fetched from the [local universe](https://github.com/lingtalfi/UniverseTools/blob/master/doc/pages/conception-notes.md#local-universe) if available, and then from the web if not.
+    - Arguments:
+        - parameters:
+            - planetDotName: the [planetDotName](https://github.com/karayabin/universe-snapshot#the-planet-dot-name) to get the versions for.
+        - aliases:
+            - version